kod-rs/beyond/docs/dev/backend/view/flexibility_demand.rst

 .. include:: ../../../../schemas/internal_api/flexibility_demand_request.yaml
     :literal:

+The message sent to Beyond is similar to the received flexibility demand request.
+The difference being the fact that the message being sent to Beyond has a signature field.
+The request schema, although not validated on the sender (FlexOpt) side is as follows:

+.. include:: ../../../../schemas/backend_requests/flexibility_demand_request.yaml
+    :literal:

+For more information about the signature procedure, refer to this document:
+(beyond_verification_procedure.txt)

+.. include:: ../../../api/beyond_verification_procedure.txt
+    :literal:

 As can be seen from the schema, the expected message type **must** be *flexibility_demand_request*.
 As stated, the response can either contain the needed information or an error message.
 Although the generated responses are